Central venous catheter - dressing changeCentral venous access device - dressing change; CVAD - dressing change

 - You may be receiving cancer drugs.

-It is okay to take showers and baths 7 -10 days after your catheter was put in place.
+Your doctor will tell you when you can shower or bathe after surgery.
 When you do, make sure the dressings are secure and your catheter site is staying dry.
-Do not let the catheter site go under water if you are soaking in the bathtub.
+DO NOT let the catheter site go under water if you are soaking in the bathtub.

 Supplies You Will Need